 Take A Selfie

 No, this isn’t the kind of selfie you take with a “selfie stick” that doubles as a lightning rod.
 The selfie is what’s inside you, a job seeker hungry for work.
 Selfies like self-discipline, self-confidence, and self-desire can show where your job search is lacking.
 First, ask yourself, are you disciplined enough?
 Do you do what you’re supposed to when you are supposed to?
 Without good self-discipline, you will not efficiently complete tasks or even complete them in general.
 Second, are you confident enough, or are you projecting confidence?
 People can see how confident you are by how you speak and by your body language.
-Sure people ask questions at the end of an interview to assure that this is the job they want.
+Sure, people ask questions at the end of an interview to assure that this is the job they want.
 Confident people have a firm handshake while maintaining eye contact and stand tall.
 Lastly, do you have the drive and desire?
 Are you going to do whatever it takes to move the job search process along?
 Without a strong desire, you’ll just become another statistic.

 Go forth with your job search with a change of attitude.
 See the world and its obstacles as opportunities to grow and learn.
-You are not unemployed; you are in transition to your next job that was better than the last.
+You are not unemployed; you are in transition to your next job better than the last.
 Remember to practice the five P’s to be prepared for anything your job search has to through at you.
 Become more disciplined, build and project your confidence, and fuel your drive with your strong desires for success.
 Be the statistic that gives people hope.